KNOWING WHAT TO EXPECT

 Anger and hurt are probably the most frequently expressed feelings.
 They are often surface feelings that seem spiteful and cruel.
 In order for your parents to make progress it is better that they express them than bury them and attempt to deny their existence.
 This will be hard for you to handle.
 You may be tempted to withdraw, regretting that you ever opened up to them.

 Hang in there, however; there’s no turning back now.
 When they begin to express these feelings they’re on the road to recovery.

 STAGE 5: MAKING DECISIONS

 The Fork in the Road

-As the emotional trauma subsides, your parents will increasingly deal more rationally with the issue.
+As the emotional trauma subsides, your parents will increasingly deal more rationally with this.
 It’s common at this point for them to retreat for a while and consider the options that lie ahead.

 It’s like reaching a fork in the road that has a number of paths from which to choose.
 The choice each person makes is a reflection of the attitude he or she is ready to adopt in dealing with the situation.

 Both parents may not necessarily choose to take the same path.
 A number of factors will influence which path is chosen.
-Reading about homosexuality and talking to other parents will probably encourage them to take a more supportive position.
-Their religious orientation will play an important part.
+Reading about queerness and talking to other parents will probably encourage them to take a more supportive position.
+Their religious affiliation will play an important part.
 The general liberal or conservative position they usually hold will also have some bearing.